Step 1. Choose your course

-Choose the graduate research degree you want to apply for.
+Choose the graduate research course you want to apply for.
 Options include:

 - Doctor of Philosophy – Up to 4 years in duration, you will undertake original research on a specialised topic and produce a thesis of approximately 80 000 words.
 Some of our PhDs include taught subjects in the first year.